 Two distinct videos: one version for beginner and one long version for the more advanced.

 Levels: Beginner and Intermediate - Lesson 14 exercises available!

 Lesson 15 - CAN (to be able to do something)

 3) What else can you do?

 Level: Beginner - Lesson 15 exercises available!

-!
+Real English® is different.
+Students who have not lived in an English-speaking country should begin with Lesson 1!
 The people in the videos are spontaneous.
 Spontaneity is difficult for many students, just like real situations with strangers are difficult.
 The people seem to speak fast, but in reality, they are speaking at normal speed.